 “It's probably just the wind,” I said, as Isaac and Emmy started picking up pebbles and putting them back in the bucket.

 “The wind's pretty calm right now,” said Isaac.
-He was right; the wind was blowing to the West, but not at all strongly.
+He was right.
 “Besides, exactly the same thing happened when we poured the pebbles inside the clock tower.
 Let me show you.”
 Isaac started climbing back up the clock tower with the bucket slung over his shoulder.
 Emmy led me inside the clock tower, and started explaining what was going to happen.
 The clock tower had no roof, so there was plenty of light.
 She pointed out that there were visible vertical lines on the walls formed by the edges of every other brick, and explained that since not all the pebbles were going to fall from the bucket at the same time, you could compare the positions of the highest pebbles to the positions of the lowest pebbles to see a line tracing out the path formed by the pebbles, and that it was going to curve slightly to the West, enough to be visible once the pebbles got near the ground.

 Isaac reached the top, and started slowly pouring the pebbles out of the bucket.
 Sure enough, they followed exactly the path Emmy had said they would, curving just a tad to the West.